 Now, that would only be half as much as New Orleans has spent preparing for the game.
 The city spent more than $1 billion on infrastructure improvements, including renovations at the airport, a new streetcar line, and enhancements to the Superdome itself.
 After the devastation of Katrina, New Orleans needed to rebuild and has used a number of major sporting events, including the NCAA men’s basketball Final Four in 2012, a couple of BCS National Championship Games and the NBA All-Star Game in 2008 to do just that.
 But the Super Bowl is the big jambalaya in the menu of possible events.

 Experts say that for every $100 spent in the city, about 50-70 percent remains there, while the rest leaks out into other surrounding locales.
-New Orleans, like other cities who have hosted the event, is hoping that by putting its best foot forward, it will convince some of the attendees to remain and even establish businesses in the areas.

 Given that the attendance at the Super Bowl is largely a corporate event, businesses get first choice of rooms, flights, special events and just about everything else involved in the Super Bowl and the days surrounding it.
 The chance to shine cannot be underestimated, and the city fathers know it.